Capital Punishment Condemns Hundreds of Innocent Prisoners to Death

 Criminal justice professor L. Kay Gillespie believes the expenses associated with the often lengthy appeals process in capital cases may be the death of the death penalty in years to come.
 It just seems to me we’re at the point where we’re not going to be able to afford the death penalty much longer anyway with the expense involved,” Gillespie says.

 If you have been charged with aggravated murder, it is absolutely critical that you speak with an experienced wrongful conviction lawyer as soon as you possibly can.
-Call Utah criminal defense attorney Darwin Overson at (801) 758-2287, or contact our law offices online.
+Call Salt Lake City criminal defense lawyer Darwin Overson at (801) 758-2287, or contact our law offices online.
 Client consultations are always confidential, and your initial consultation is free of charge.